 Glancing at her vital stats, one could easily think Jessie was a heartland girl.
 Born in Wisconsin, married a Methodist minister, raised four kids in Iowa, and lived out her days in Colorado.

 All that is true – but she was also an educated girl from Cohoes, New York, who became a country schoolteacher and Directora of girls’ schools in Concepcion and Iquique, Chile.

 Her father Daniel’s ancestors came to New Amsterdam in 1660; her mother Ellie left Ireland as a toddler in 1851.

-Jessie was born in Walworth County, Wisconsin because Daniel chose that moment to take pregnant Ellie to meet his brothers, who had settled there.
+Jessie was born in Walworth County, Wisconsin, one would surmise, because Daniel chose that moment to take pregnant Ellie to meet his brothers who had settled there.
 Jessie was born in the village of Genoa Junction on April 6, 1876 – after which the family promptly returned to Cohoes.

 Jessie met Adelbert Seymour Watson (“Bert” for our purposes here) in 1893 at a Cohoes church picnic.
 She wrote on the reverse of this photo: “Where Mr. Watson and I began our 40-year collaboration.”
 Both are dutifully X’d – she, front row right; he, standing extreme right.